OWASP/IoT-Security-Verification-Standard-ISVS/en/V1-IoT_Ecosystem_Requirements.md

 To ensure the security of all software produced, the build process for the system software must be done in a secure build environment that verifies the integrity and authenticity of all components.
 The code must be written using best security practices and compiled using the best security options available.

 System configuration changes must employ appropriate logging and monitoring capabilities to provide audit trails for security events.
 Attributes detailing events aid with investigations while overly verbose logs containing sensitive information introduce security risks.

+Incident response planning is essential for IoT ecosystems to effectively detect, respond to, and recover from security compromises.
+Organizations must establish processes for handling device credential compromises and provide mechanisms for users to validate the legitimacy of connected devices.

 ## Security Verification Requirements